10 Best High Quality Consumer Defensive Stocks for December 2025

 - Declining traditional cigarette volumes in developed markets

-- Execution risk on reduced-risk product adoption
+- Execution risk on transition to alternative products

 Stock #3: Unilever PLC (UL)